christophcemper/christophcemper21/content/project/LRTcon/index.md

 ---
-title: Spaghetti Code - the book
+title: LRTcon
-summary: Detangling Life and Work with Programmer Wisdom.
+summary: The only charity conference for link building
 tags:
 - Books
 date: "2017-12-27T00:00:00Z"